 Bugs and insects get into every nook and cranny if they can.
 I work outside so I am keenly aware that any open box can attract the wrong visitors.
 Always check for insects, and don’t always assume that the little black dot is graphite or charcoal.

 I’ve lost count of how many times I’ve flicked away an annoying spec only to cry with horror as I squash a bug across my picture.

 Static electricity will draw particles of dust from the surface of a drawing onto the back of picture frame glass.
 Charcoal artists and Pastelists will recognize this problem.

 One solution is to use ant-static glass when you frame your work.
-Another is to use a raised matt board that sits clear of the surface.
-There are two matt boards, one behind with a large aperture, and another on top, cut to size.
+Another is to use a raised mat board (affiliate) that sits clear of the surface.
+There are two mat boards, one behind with a large aperture, and another on top, cut to size.
 The dust falls into the gap.

 UV light is a problem for paint.
 If you draw with color, especially watercolor washes, some pigments are not stable and will fade in direct sunlight.